 What a glorious gift we receive through the Sacrament of the Eucharist!

 Reception of First Eucharist usually takes place in a parish setting.
 Children who have been baptized enter into a parish Faith Formation Program – customarily by the age of 7 or 8 – to prepare to receive this marvelous gift of the Eucharist.
 Usually during this same period of formation, children are also prepared to receive the Sacrament of Reconciliation before First Communion.

 Children older than 7 or 8, adolescents, or adults wishing to be prepared to receive First Eucharist are invited to participate in a process called Rite of Christian Initiation for Adults (RCIA).
 Please click here to learn more about RCIA.

 Only Jesus can transform us into himself.
 Our inner receptivity is critical.
 To receive love, we need to be open to it.
 The sacrificial gift of self at every mass is the best way to be continuously transformed into Christ.
 Then in Christ we become bread for the worlds’ bodily and spiritual hungers.
 (U.S. Catholic Catechism for Adults)

 Please contact your local parish to arrange for your children’s First Communion or for more information.
 Click here to find a parish near you.

 Questions or Comments?

 The local parish is responsible for providing or locating appropriate First Communion preparation.
-If you are a parish staff member, and need assistance locating resources, please contact your neighborhood parish by using our interactive map or contact the Department for Pastoral Ministries at 210-734-1952 or by email.
+If you are a parish staff member, and need assistance locating resources, please contact your neighborhood parish or contact the Department for Pastoral Ministries at 210-734-1952 or by email.